Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Discussion and Conclusion

-In a realistic case where the gas is directly enriched by Pop III supernovae, significant turbulence would be generated.
-Turbulence can suppress the growth of the density perturbation, or rather can even promote gas fragmentation \citep{Dopcke11,Dopcke13,Smith15}. \citet{Dopcke13} report that small mass fragments (sink-particles) are formed in a turbulent gas for a wide range of metallicities from 0 to $10^{-3} \ \Zsun$.
-They also find that the mass function of sink particles becomes from flat to bottom-heavy with increasing metallicites between $10^{-5}$ and $10^{-4} \ \Zsun$. \citet{Smith15} find vigorous fragmentation of a gas that is enriched with a metallicity $2\E{-5} \ \Zsun$ by the Pop III supernova exploding in the neighbor halo.
-The velocity field is coherent over a small length scale of $\sim 1$ AU in their simulations by the effect of the supernova shocks.
+In a realistic case where the gas is directly enriched by Pop III SNe, significant turbulence would be generated.
+Turbulence can suppress the growth of density perturbations, or rather can even promote gas fragmentation \citep{Dopcke11,Dopcke13,Smith15}. \citet{Dopcke13} report that small mass fragments (sink-particles) are formed in turbulent gas for a wide range of metallicities from 0 to $10^{-3} \ \Zsun$.
+They also find that the mass function of sink particles transforms from flat one to bottom-heavy with increasing metallicites between $10^{-5}$ and $10^{-4} \ \Zsun$. \citet{Smith15} find vigorous fragmentation of a gas that is enriched with a metallicity $2\E{-5} \ \Zsun$ by the Pop III SN exploding on a neighboring halo.
 Their result supports the notion that turbulence-driven disturbances in a low-metallicity gas induce gas fragmentation.
 It is still uncertain how the sink particle technique employed in their simulations would affect the fragmentation properties.
 Further studies are certainly needed to examine the effects of turbulence on gas fragmentation in a fully cosmological set up.